View Ledger

 -

-Dimensions not used in the Base Ledger can additionally be used in the View Ledger.
-In this case, for those dimensions, the dimension that has the same content and is used in the Base Ledger must be specified as the "Base Dimension".
-In the example mentioned above, "Customer 2" is an additional dimension in the View Ledger, and "Customer" dimension is its Base Dimension.
-The "same content" means that either dimension borrows from the other, or both dimensions borrow from the same dimension.
+Dimensions not used in the base ledger can additionally be used in the View Ledger.
+In this case, for each of these dimensions, a dimension that has the same content and is used in the base ledger must be specified as its "Base Dimension".
+In the example mentioned above, "Customer 2" is an additional dimension in the View Ledger, and "Customer" dimension is its base dimension.
+Having "same content" means that either dimension borrows from the other, or both dimensions borrow from the same dimension.
 See Borrowing Dimensions for more details.

 -

-In the dimension configuration of the View Ledger, it is not necessary to use dimensions that are "Used" in the dimension configuration of the Base Ledger.
-However, such dimensions must be the "Base Dimension" for at least one of the dimensions used in the View Ledger.
+In the dimension configuration of the View Ledger, it is not necessary to use all dimensions that are "Used" in the dimension configuration of its base ledger.
+However, dimensions used in the base ledger must be assigned as the "Base Dimension" to at least one of the dimensions used in the View Ledger.
 Of course, if there is no particular need to reinterpret dimensions, you can use the same dimension as its base.

 -